MeltwaterArchive/storyplayer/modules/timer/usingTimer.md

 _usingTimer()_ allows you to wait for something to happen.
 If it doesn't happen within the timeout period, an exception is thrown.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\TimerActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingTimer_.

 ## Behaviour And Return Codes